justmoon/dassie/packages/lib-reactive/README.md

 > Effects all the way down!

 The reactor will pass an `EffectContext` to the effect as the first parameter.
-This is the main way for the effect to interact with the reactive context.
+This is how the effect interacts with the reactive context.
 For example, we can use it to instantiate further effects with the method `use`.

 ```ts
 createReactor((sig: EffectContext) => {